DAS ILF – Converting ILF Limbs to DAS Bushings

 - The first step is to remove the ILF dovetail fitting.
 Remove the screw from the top of the fitting.
 Remove the spring and plunger inside the fitting.
 Drill a 9/16″ hole in a piece of scrap wood.
 Place the limb on the wood with the fitting over the hole.
 Now use a plastic or rawhide mallet to carefully tap the fitting down and out.
 You will need a length of some soft material like hardwood, brass, or aluminum to drive the fitting all the way out.
 A better way to do this is to use an arbor press.

 - The bushings required to adapt the limbs are sized to be a push in fit on Hoyt and Sky limbs.
 No sizing to the hole is required.
-For Korean limbs like Win & Win, Samick, etc., the hole must be slightly enlarged from .358″ to .372″.
-You can do this by using a .372″ reamer, or a piece of sandpaper wrapped around a dowel.
+For Korean limbs like Win & Win, Samick, etc., the hole opening on each side must be slightly enlarged from .369″ to .375″.
+You can do this by using a .375″ reamer, or a piece of sandpaper wrapped around a dowel.
 DO NOT USE A 3/8″ DRILL.
+Do not run the reamer all the way through the hole.
+It will make the hole too large for ILF or DAS.
 The fit should be very snug, not loose.
 Go slow, be careful.

 - Clean any dust out of the limb hole and wipe in a thin film of 5 minute epoxy.